-The details, costs, and implementation plans associated with State level initiatives, particularly the CES and NYSERDA's Offshore Wind (OSW) efforts, will take a few years to fully unfold and their market and system implications fully understood.
-A subjective assessment of the impact horizon associated with these initiatives is shown in Table 6-1 below.
+The details, costs, and implementation plans associated with state-level initiatives, particularly the CES and NYSERDA's Offshore Wind (OSW) efforts, will take a few years to fully unfold and their market and system implications to be fully understood.
+An assessment of the impact horizon associated with these initiatives is shown in Table 6-1 below.